 - It processes partial or full payments in real-time

-- It notifies the property owner of new bookings, and sends the guest details of the booking (and reminds as the check-in date approaches)
+- It notifies the property owner of new bookings, and sends the guest details of the booking (and then reminds them as the check-in date approaches)

 Being in the business, you are familiar with this method of taking reservations, and have likely seen booking engines of all shapes and sizes – some very good, and some very bad.

-By providing useful content (via automated email) that will improve people’s travel, and keeping your sales messaging secondary, you will build rapport with prospective guests, resulting in more bookings.
+By providing useful content (via automated email) that will improve a person’s travel experience, and keeping your sales messaging secondary, you will build rapport with prospective guests, resulting in more bookings.